arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-20-emacs-navigate-back.md

 Neat, right?
 Of course, there are *way* more powerful tools built around this idea (such as [z][z], [autojump][autojump] and [zoxide][zoxide]).
-And &mdash; did you doubt? &mdash; of course there are powerful similar features in Emacs too.
+And &mdash; did you doubt? &mdash; similar powerful features in Emacs too.
 Let's explore them.

 <!--more-->
 # Leaving a trail of breadcrumbs